 The name "Beltane" derives from Bel, the Celtic god of fire, honored and propitiated with bonfires lit on sacred hills.
 Smoke from the fire blessed the fields, animals, and community, and maintained the wary, careful balance between the human and faery realms.
 "Traditionally," writes Glennie Kindred (in Sacred Celebrations), "all fires in the community were put out and a special fire was kindled for Beltane.
 This was the Teineigen, the 'need fire.'
 People jumped the fire to purify, cleanse and to bring fertility.
 Couples jumped the fire together to pledge themselves to each other.
 Cattle and other animals were driven through the smoke as a protection from disease and to bring fertility.
 At the end of the evening, the villagers would take some of the Teineigen to start their fires anew."

-The imagery above: Maypole Dancing in 1915, a Maypole Dance art installation by Kristi Malakoff, Maypole Dancing at Leeds Castle in 1955, Maypole Dancing in Wiltshire in 2010, Maypole Dancing in Chagford Square in 2012, the God & Goddess of the Green by Charles Vess, May Blossom, and a Jack in the Green in East Sussex, the Chagford Jack in the Green procession, with art by Virginia Lee.
-Below: a Beltane Bonfire in Chagford in 2012, photographed by the late, much-missed West Country folklorist Thomas Hine.
+Pictures: Maypole Dancing in 1915, a Maypole Dance art installation by Kristi Malakoff, Maypole Dancing at Leeds Castle in 1955, Maypole Dancing in Wiltshire in 2010, Maypole Dancing in Chagford Square in 2012, the God & Goddess of the Green by Charles Vess, May blossom, a Jack in the Green in Hastings, a poster for the 2015 Chagford Jack in the Green procession (art by Virginia Lee), and Green Women by Brian Froud.